jessedp/tz2js/README.md

 tz2js
 =====

-IANA timezone database parser to native javascript data structure.
+IANA timezone database parser.
+Intended for and will produce a native javascript data structure.

 The javascript data structure is destined for use within an interpreter without disk or network access.
 All script content must be contained within the initial file used at execution time.

+This can also be used as a module to return python dicts to process however you'd like.

 References:
 http://www.iana.org/time-zones